IUSCA/bioloop/docs/ui/util_components.md

 - `selectedResults`: Array - the array of currently selected search results.
 Can be used to load the widget with some items pre-selected.
 Defaults to [].
 - `selectedLabel`: String - The label to show for the table of selected results.
 Default - "Selected Results"
-- `selectMode`: String - Determines if the component will allow selecting only a single result, or multiple results at once.
-Can be one of 'single' or 'multiple'.
-Defaults to 'multiple'.
 - `searchResultColumns`: Array - The display config for the `<va-data-table>` of search results.
 Extends the `columns` prop provided to `<va-data-table>`.
 A `formatFn` function can be provided in a column's config to format the column's value a certain way.
 Moreover, `{ slotted: true }` can be added to the column's config to embed the column's value in